Would you like to know how our brains process the information we need to catch or throw? A scientist explains how we learn to catch.

-If you’ve ever played baseball or football and fumbled a catch, then this article is for you.
+If you’ve ever played baseball or football and fumbled a catch, then wondered why, you are in the right place.
 A biologist has come up with a hypothesis of the way in which our brains learn to time a catch or a throw, and it has to do with how our brains process temporal information.

 Daya Gupta, biologist and professor at Camden County College, USA, used to fumble the ball on the cricket field as a kid, so he turned his fumbles into answers.
 Now, with input from 60 researchers worldwide, Gupta explains how we learn to catch, hit, and throw.